-- When either player lays down a card that brings the total to 15, this is worth two points.
+- Totaling 15 - When either player lays down a card that brings the total to 15, this is worth two points.

 After the initial counting portion of the game, players score additional points by tallying the cards in their hands as well as the crib.
 The non-dealing player counts first, followed by the dealer.
 The dealer then counts the cards in his crib.
 Points are scored as follows:

-- Two points for each pair
+- 2 points for each pair

-- Six points for triples
+- 6 points for each triple

 You win a game of cribbage by being the first player to "peg out."
 This means scoring 121 points or more, bringing your peg to the game hole.
 Cribbage games are often played in a series, so winning an individual game might not make you the winner for the night.